Forms Companies Must File with the SEC

 Most public companies issue an “annual report” outlining the performance of the business during the prior fiscal year.
 These reports are often more show than substance.
 To ensure investors and the public have a more complete picture of the company’s activities, the SEC requires annual filing of a 10-K form.
 This is essentially a more detailed annual report that provides not only updated financial statements, but also a summary of the company’s major market segments and assets, as well as any pending litigation or adverse events that may affect the business going forward.

 In addition to the annual 10-K form, companies must also file a briefer quarterly summary of its activities, known as a 10-Q report.
 Normally, a company must file a 10-Q no later than 45 days after the end of the first three quarters of its fiscal year.
-Although the 10-Q does not need to include audited financial statements, it should contain sufficient information to update investors on any major developments with the company since the filing of the previous 10-K or 10-Q reports.
+Although the 10-Q does not need to include audited financial statements, it should contain sufficient financial reporting information to update investors on any major developments with the company since the filing of the previous 10-K or 10-Q reports.

 There may be specific events that a company needs to report outside the normal time frame of the 10-K or 10-Q reports.
 In these situations it files an 8-K report.
 For example, if the business makes a significant change to its corporate governance policies, changes accounting firms, or files for bankruptcy, it may need to file an 8-K to formally notify the SEC and the public.